- Etosha National Park

 Day 2 Windhoek

-On arrival in Windhoek, you're met by your private driver and driven to your hotel.
-Here, Audley representatives answer any questions you have and talk you through your information pack, which includes a mobile phone, cool box and driving directions.
+On arrival in Windhoek, you're met by your private driver and driven to your guest house.
+Audley representatives will answer any questions you have and talk you through your information pack, which includes a mobile phone, cool box and driving directions.
 Your fully insured car is delivered to your accommodation, and the rest of the day is yours to relax or explore Namibia's capital.
 Depending on your time of arrival, you could browse the city's shops and markets, visit the State Museum to learn about Namibia's history, or head out for something to eat - we can book you a table at one of our recommended restaurants before your arrival should you wish.

 Day 3 Sossusvlei